TeamnetGroup/Redis.SilverlightClient/README.md

 =======================

 ##Redis.Silverlight client
   is a library for subscribing to Redis PUB/SUB channels listening on a port from range 4502-4534 due to Silverlight network access restrictions.

 ##SilverlightPolicyServer
   is a component for delivering ClientAccessPolicy file to Silverlight clients on port 943.

-    Redis.SilverlightClient.RedisSubscriber
+    RedisSubscriber
-      .SubscribeToChannel("127.0.0.1", 4525, "test-alert", Scheduler.Default)
+      .SubscribeToChannel("127.0.0.1", 4525, "test-alert")
       .Subscribe(message =>
       {
         //do something with a message